Calsowah/corona_in_ny/README.md

 6. Orange

-![Alt text](/corona_new_york.png?raw=true "Optional Title") The website was built with React and Firebase.
+![Alt text](/corona_new_york.png?raw=true "Optional Title") I built this website with React and Firebase.